sassoftware/viya4-iac-k8s/docs/CONFIG-VARS.md

 ### Ansible inventory file

-The inventory file represents the machines that you will be using in your Kubernetes deployment of SAS Viya.
+The inventory file represents the machines that you will be using in your Kubernetes deployment of the SAS Viya platform.
 An example and information about this file can be found [here](../examples/bare-metal/sample-inventory).

 ## Storage